-It’s hard to put a figure on this.
-There are several factors that can play a role in how much money your website generates, including your marketing efforts, quality of products, customer’s journey from browsing, buying, to shipping, and your support.
+According to data, a freshly established eCommerce store can generate just over $63,000 in monthly revenue after three months.
+However, keep in mind that several factors affect how much money your website generates, including your marketing efforts, the quality of products, the customers’ journey from browsing to shipping, and your support.
 It’s best to do your research depending on your niche before you launch an ecommerce site.

 Customer Review at